 A car’s suspension absorbs shocks as well as pushes the wheels to the ground whenever they lift up after a road or speed bump.
 This is an essential part of every vehicle and is usually comprised of shock absorbers, springs, tire (as well as tire air), and the linkages that connect the body of the car to the wheels.
 If all of the car suspension parts did not exist, then it would be impossible to discuss road handling or ride quality.
 However, at times people have a tendency to overlook how important a car’s suspension system really is.
-If you need performance shock absorbers please see here.
+If you need shock absorbers from Koni please see here.

 Even Victorian-era carriages had a suspension-like system, and everyone knows how rough the ride can be in them.
 Now just imaging having the same ride in your car, but going at much higher speeds than a pair of horses is capable of.
 Without a modern suspension system, you would be guaranteed to have a bumpy and bone-breaking ride each time you sat behind the wheel and set out on the road.
 Also, driving would be very dangerous.
 Just think what could happen when you took a sharp turn: it would result in the inside wheels lifting up off of the ground, which could result in a side roll or worse.

 We often recognize the words that relate to suspension instead of actually understanding what they really mean.
 We expect a much more comfortable and smoother suspension on luxury cars, and we want something that provides more performance with sports cars.
 There are some high-end cars that allow you to switch between different suspension modes, so the driver can simply turn a dial to choose between sport and comfort modes, which is very convenient.